Hawk and Dove: Hank and Don Hall

-Hank and Don Hall were the sons of Judge Irwin Hall.
-They eventually found out that their father had many enemies when he was nearly assassinated.
-Hank and Don eventually follow the criminal back to the hideout where they accidentally locked themselves in the closet of some criminals plotting to dispose of him.
-Just as Hank and Don who found for the first time they could agree that they wanted to save their father, mysterious voices echoed throughout the room offering the boys a chance to save their father.
-All they had to do was call upon the powers of the Hawk and the Dove.
-The voices belonged to a Lord of Chaos named T'Charr and a Lord of Order named Terataya (even though the Lords of Chaos and Order were eternal enemies, these two Lords had fallen in love).
-The Hall brothers invoked their new powers and became Hawk and Dove.
-The conservative Hawk (Hank) was hot-headed and reactionary, whereas the liberal Dove (Don) was more thoughtful and reasoned, but was prone to indecisiveness.
-Judge Irwin Hall displayed a more balanced political beliefs, and firmly disapproved of vigilantism, not knowing his sons were costumed adventurers and the fact that Hawk and Dove had saved him from his would-be assailants.
+Hank and Don Hall are the sons of Judge Irwin Hall.
+They find out that their father has many enemies when he is nearly assassinated.
+Hank and Don eventually follow the attacker back to his hideout and accidentally lock themselves in the closet of some criminals plotting to dispose of him.
+Mysterious voices echo throughout the room, offering the boys a chance to save their father.
+All they have to do is call upon the powers of the Hawk and the Dove.
+The voices belong to a Lord of Chaos named T'Charr and a Lord of Order named Terataya (even though the Lords of Chaos and Order are eternal enemies, these two Lords had fallen in love).
+The Hall brothers invoke their new powers and become Hawk and Dove.
+The conservative Hawk (Hank) is hot-headed and reactionary, whereas the liberal Dove (Don) is more thoughtful and reasoned, but is prone to indecisiveness.
+Judge Irwin Hall displays a more centrist political beliefs, and firmly disapproves of vigilantism, not knowing his sons are costumed adventurers and saved him from his would-be assailants.

 After their series ended, Hawk and Dove became semi-regulars in the Teen Titans, eventually joining Titans West.
 Writer Alan Brennert attempted to end their saga in a 1982 issue of The Brave and the Bold where 12 years later, Hank and Don Hall, then adults, are trying to cope with their 1960s values in the 1980s.
-After Hawk and Dove teamed up with Batman, the mysterious voice revoked Hank and Don's powers, deeming them still immature.
-This was later intentionally disregarded with a joke (where Don notes everyone says they look older) in New Teen Titans #50, when it was realized the real time aging of Hank and Don would affect the age of the Teen Titans as well.
+After Hawk and Dove team up with Batman, the mysterious voice revokes Hank and Don's powers, deeming them still immature.
+This is later intentionally disregarded with a joke (where Don notes everyone says they look older) in New Teen Titans #50, when it is realized the real time aging of Hank and Don would affect the age of the Teen Titans as well.

-Dove died in 1985's Crisis on Infinite Earths while saving a young boy who was being attacked by the Anti-Monitor's shadow demons.
-The creature that killed Dove came from behind while he was saving a kid from a falling building and Hawk was too far away to intervene.
-A statue of Don is part of the memorial at Titans Tower in San Francisco.
-Hawk continued on his own, but without Dove to restrain him, he became violent to the point where many superheroes considered him nearly as much trouble as the supervillains.
+In Crisis on Infinite Earths, Dove is killed by the Anti-Monitor's shadow demons.
+Without Dove to restrain him, Hawk becomes violent to the point where many superheroes consider him nearly as much trouble as the supervillains.